View courses in

 SPH BS 805: Intermediate Statistical Computing and Applied Regression Analysis

 This course is a sequel to BS723.
 Emphasis is placed on the use of intermediate-level programming with the SAS statistical computer package to perform analyses using statistical models with emphasis on linear models.
 Computing topics include advanced data file manipulation, concatenating and merging data sets, working with date variables, array and do-loop programming, and macro construction.
-Statistical topics include analysis of variance and covariance, multiple linear regression, logistic regression, survival analysis, the analysis of correlated data, and statistical power.
+Statistical topics include analysis of variance and covariance, multiple linear regression, principal component and factor analysis, linear models for correlated data, and statistical power.
 Includes a required lab section.

 SPH BS 810: Meta-Analysis for Public Health & Medical Research